sasjs add command provides a series of prompts used to define a SAS target along with the relevant connection details (if SAS Viya).

 sasjs command will look for a target here if executed outside of a SASjs project.

 The second prompt requests a server type.
-Choose 1 for SAS Viya, or 2 for SAS 9.
+Options:

 Choose a name for your target.
 Nearly every SASjs command will take this as input, so you might want to keep it short.